 Breanne credits part of her success to training provided by Children’s Services to support her in her role.
 Hosted in person and online, this training helped her understand her position, navigate the legal system as a social worker, work with clients experiencing trauma, find extended family to support children and understand other best practices in social work.

 Breanne also credits mentorship and job shadowing opportunities to help her explore future career opportunities within government.
 Relationship and network building have also been a critical to Breanne’s progress and working towards her career goals within the Government of Alberta.

 When asked to sum up her experiences, Breanne says, “Without the training, experiences and networking opportunities within the Government of Alberta, I would not be as successful, confident and happy as I am being in a casework position.”

 Children’s Services is significant employer of social workers and is committed to developing rewarding careers that make a real difference for Albertans.
-If you are interested in learning more about this career, visit one of many of Alberta Career Week resources.

 As a former child in care with Indigenous roots, Claudia Berland was inspired to become a registered social worker.
 She now works as an assessor in the Child Intervention Assessment Unit.

 When a concern is reported, Claudia’s job is to speak to the family and the kids to gather information.
 When possible, her role includes connecting families to community resources and other family and community members for support.

 “Because of my background, I can empathize with the families and their struggles.
 Then, I find a way to support them.
 It means a lot to me to make that connection,” says Claudia.

 Like any job, social work has its challenges, but teams come together to support one another, which can be incredibly rewarding.